Support for understanding your doing

 The arts directives you are introduced to start with perceiving.
 From there you step into action-oriented arts engagement from the body sense

-A body sense is a small unclear bodily feeling at the edge of experiencing something.
+A body sense is a small unclear bodily feeling at the edge of experiencing.
 It is actualizing itself implicitely in any situation

 Embodied receptive-active arts engagement is cultivating your Art Sense.
-An Art Sense is a body sense explicitly towards the Fine Arts.
-Among other things it is relating to the contextual frame of the art piece (e.g. cultural epoche, artist's fabrication style etc)
+An Art Sense is a body sense actualizing from Fine Arts responding.
+Among other things it is related to the contextual frame of the art piece (e.g. cultural epoche, artist's fabrication style etc)

 An Art Sense is implictly generated through arts engagement and aesthetic empathy.
 Aesthetic empathy (a term first introduced by Friedl Dicker-Brandeis) is the capacity to resonate to and respond from aesthetic feeling within the context of the arts.
 Resonance and response can have many forms but are grounded in empathy throughout the process